Abandoned & Little-Known Airfields:

 Indeed this was the world's 1st stainless steel aircraft, truly making it a "Pioneer".

-The earliest depiction which has been located of the Budd Factory Airfield was an October 8, 1942 aerial view,
+The earliest depiction which has been located of the Budd Factory Airfield was a 10/8/42 aerial view,

 which appeared to show the Budd Red Lion Factory while under construction,